evolution/wordpress/docs/TUTORIAL-UPGRADE.md

 	vagrant up

-And then sync down from a remote environment (staging in this case) any Wordpress configuration and content:
+And then sync down from a remote environment (staging in this case) any Wordpress configuration and content that already exists:

 	bundle exec cap staging evolve:down